insected/bobbae_gcp-wiki/Machine-Learning.md

 Such a complex model will most likely predict poorly the labels of the hold-out examples.
 This is because by trying to perfectly predict labels of all training examples, the model will also learn the idiosyncrasies of the training set: the noise in the values of features of the training examples, the sampling imperfection due to the small dataset size, and other artifacts extrinsic to the decision problem in hand but present in the training set.

 Regularization is an umbrella-term that encompasses methods that force the learning algorithm to build a less complex model.
 In practice, that often leads to slightly higher bias but significantly reduces the variance.
-This problem is known in the literature as the bias-variance tradeoff .
+This problem is known in the literature as the bias-variance tradeoff.

 The two most widely used types of regularization are called L1 regularization and L2 regularization.
 The idea is quite simple.
 To create a regularized model, we modify the objective function by adding a penalizing term whose value is higher when the model is more complex.